carbonblack/carbon-black-cloud-sdk-python/docs/guides.rst

 * :doc:`searching` - Most operations in the SDK will require you to search for objects.
 * :doc:`alerts` - Work and manage different types of alerts such as CB Analytics Alert, Watchlist Alerts and Device Control Alerts.
+* :doc:`alerts-migration` - Update from SDK 1.4.3 or earlier to SDK 1.5.0 or later to get the benefits of the Alerts v7 API.
 * :doc:`audit-log` - Retrieve audit log events indicating various "system" events.
 * :doc:`device-control` - Control the blocking of USB devices on endpoints.
 * :doc:`differential-analysis` - Provides the ability to compare and understand the changes between two Live Query runs